Are you a community group working with UBC on a shared project?

 Deadline: January 18, 2022

 Only those who submit an NOI by the deadline may submit a full application.
 A link to submit the application is sent via email to those that submit an NOI on October 19, 2021.

 CUES 2021 Info Session: September 22, 2021

-An online info session will be held on September 22, 2021 from 10h30-11h30 prior to the NOI deadline for prospective applicants to learn more about the fund and the application process.
+An online info session was held on September 22, 2021 from 10h30-11h30 prior to the NOI deadline for prospective applicants to learn more about the fund and the application process.